balbayrak/AspCoreDependency/README.md

 ```

 # Test Project
-You can see all usage in AspCoreDependency.Test project
+You can see all usage in *AspCoreDependency.Test.csproj* project